MindChirp/shrokbot-canary/README.md

 # Shrokbot

+**NOTE:** This bot has been deprecated in favor of the new and improved shrokbot 2.

 This is a simple multi-purpose bot built for pure enjoyment by close friends.
 Use at your own risk.